AguaClara/UASB/summer2018report.md

 ##### Tapioca Tests
 To attempt to model and understand flow patterns within the UASB system, the team ran tests through a model sludge bed within a scaled down model UASB.

-Tests began with one influent pipe to see if only the one pipe could suffice.
-If so, then fabrication will become a lot easier.
-However, a good chunk of our code would need to be updated to accommodate this change.
+Testing has begun with one influent pipe and eventually will be done with two influent pipes as well.
+If one influent pipe is sufficient to fluidize the sludge blanket, fabrication of the UASB would become a lot easier.
+However, the code would need to be updated to accommodate this change, and scaling up to larger reactors in the future would be more difficult.

 The first UASB was modeled using a simple plastic beaker.
 Tapioca that had been soaked in water for 1.0 hours was used to model the sludge blanket.
 The beaker was filled to approximately 70% of its volume with the expanded tapioca.
 A 0.25 inch metal influent pipe was attached to tubing which was attached to a pump.
 Water was pumped into the beaker through the tube and the influent pipe, which emptied into the bottom center of the beaker perpendicular to the base of the beaker.
 Red dye enters the influent tube from another pump to allow for a better visualization of the flow patterns.